rhyannonjoy/pawfinder-service/docs/overview/authentication-guide.md

 #### Invalid authentication

-An invalid or malformed token returns a `403 Forbidden` response:
+An invalid or malformed API token returns a `403 Forbidden` response:

 ```json
 {